 What diagnosis qualifies for a wheelchair?

-There are many medical diagnosis that can lead to the need for a wheelchair.
-They range from arthritis to obesity, to more serious problems such as multiple sclerosis, paralysis and cerebal palsy.
+Many medical diagnoses can lead to the need for a wheelchair.
+They range from arthritis to obesity to more serious problems such as multiple sclerosis, paralysis, and cerebral palsy.
 Check with your doctor or Medicare directly to see if your specific medical condition is approved.

 Does Medicare pay for both wheelchairs and walkers?

 The answer is yes.
 If you can prove that both are medically necessary with a recommendation from a doctor, both could be covered for one person.

 How do you fill a wheelchair prescription?

 A doctor must first determine your ability to walk and move before issuing a prescription for a wheelchair.
 Then if the prescription is issued, the doctor will send it to a supplier that’s been pre-approved by Medicare.